Introduction -running a limited company

 - Filing your company’s Confirmation Statement with Companies House.

-Please ensure that you claim for all of your business expenses to save your company tax.
-There is a second consideration here that if you claim for any business expenses you have paid personally, your company can also reimburse these to you, rather than you standing the cost out of your own personal income (which has already been subject to tax).
+Please ensure you claim all your contractor business expenses to save your company tax.
+There is a second consideration here if you claim for any business expenses you have paid personally, your company can also reimburse these to you, rather than you standing the cost out of your own personal income (which has already been subject to tax).

 The advantages for a contractor limited company owner

-- When you are running a limited company you will have a higher personal income.
-Due to the ability to be able to take your income as a mix of salary and dividend, you will pay less income tax than someone employed or self-employed.
-Based on what your contract rate is, this could be hundreds or thousands of pounds of extra income, every year.
+- When you run a limited company, you will have a higher personal income.
+Due to the ability to take your income as a mix of salary and dividend, you will pay less income tax than someone employed or self-employed.
+Based on your contract rate, this could be hundreds or thousands of pounds of extra income every year.

 - You will have professional status.
-Your company’s standing will also increase once you start as a contractor, and your clients may hold your business in high regard going forward.
+Your company’s standing will also increase once you start as a contractor, and your clients may hold your business in high regard in the future.
 A change in perception stems mainly from the fact that the business world watches companies more closely.
-To clarify, this is because they have more legal duties and reporting requirements that they will need to comply with.
+To clarify, UK directors have more legal duties and reporting requirements that they will need to comply with.
 The business world and the public can also view their accounts and corporate details on the public register.

-- You can claim on a wider range of expenses.
-If you can claim a cost as a business expense your company will save Corporation Tax, currently the rate of this is 19%.
-For any actual business costs that you pay for yourself, you can assign to your company, you can claim them back as business expenses.
+- You can claim a broader range of expenses.
+If you can claim a cost as a business expense, your company will save Corporation Tax.
+Currently, the rate of this is 19%.
+For any actual business costs which you pay yourself, you can assign them to your company and claim them back as business expenses.

 - You can be more tax-efficient -please see our article on contractor tips referenced above.
 You can also plan your company’s and your own finances better.
 The company’s Corporation Tax rate is currently 19%.
 Likewise, the personal tax rate for the employed and self-employed varies between 20% and 45%.
-What’s more, the basic tax rate on dividends is 8.75% at the moment.
+Moreover, the basic tax rate on dividends is now 8.75%.

 - You could split the business income.
 When you have your own company, you have the option to transfer some shares.
 This could be to your spouse or one of your family members.
 Dividends are then payable from the company bank account to the shareholders in line with the share ratio.

 - Protection of your company name.
-Company names are unique, and there are no two that are the same.
+Company names are unique, and no two are the same.
 Once you have started your own company, its name is unique to you.
-Please note, this is not the case for those that are self-employed.
+Please note that this is not the case for those that are self-employed.

-- You have the option to be able to defer some of your income, into the future.
+- You have the option to be able to defer some of your income into the future.
 When you operate through your own company, you will decide what salary and dividends to pay and when you would like to pay these.
 If you do defer some of your income, you might then draw this at a later time.
 This could be when perhaps you have only worked for part of the year, and your income in that year is lower than usual.
-Indeed, this is a far more tax-efficient way to take your income, rather than drawing all of it in the year when you earn it.
-When you are earning a good income and you do draw it all, you may pay higher rates tax on the amount that falls in the higher rates tax band.
+Indeed, this is a far more tax-efficient way to take your income rather than draw all of it in the year you earn it.
+When you make a good income and draw it all, you may pay higher rates tax on the amount that falls in the higher rates tax band.
 When you have your own company, you can plan around this.

 Your business will be more credible to the outside world.
 When you have your own company with a corporate image, this will make your business more credible.
 Certain recruitment agencies in the finance and IT industries will only engage with companies.
-Indeed, this is normally due to the risk that comes in the contracts that they offer.
-If you deal with sensitive data or information, or are involved in large scale contracts, the client will ordinarily request limited liability protection from contractors who they offer contracts to.
-Agencies will also not offer this type of work to the self-employed.
+Indeed, this is generally due to the risk in the contracts they offer.
+If you deal with sensitive data or information or are involved in large-scale contracts, the client will ordinarily request limited liability protection from contractors to who they offer contracts.
+Agencies will also not provide this type of work to the self-employed.
 Therefore, a company can improve its competing edge.

 A company provides the chance to invest pre-tax trading income into a company pension scheme.
-On the other hand, you can invest in a pension scheme, on a personal basis.
-When you invest personally, you will do so from your post-tax personal income.
+On the other hand, you can invest in a pension scheme on a personal basis.
+You will do so from your post-tax personal income when you invest personally.
 Your pension advisor will be able to discuss this with you and advise which is better.
-However, paying from your company, allows you to extract further income without incurring extra higher rates tax.
+However, paying from your company allows you to extract additional income without incurring higher tax rates.

 The disadvantages of running a limited company are: